thehapax/bitshares.foundation/_workers/2017-10-compliance.md

 As many already know, there was an announcement made by a major exchange partner to de-list BTS from their books.
 This resulted in a loss of $100 Mio. in BitShares valuation.
-In combination with market pegged assets, this resulted in unpleasant and unforeseeably consequences for many BitShares users.
+In combination with market pegged assets, this resulted in unpleasant and unforeseeable consequences for many BitShares users.

 The de-listing indicates a trend in recent activity by the SEC and other regulators and governments worldwide that will only increase as the whole blockchain space matures.
-This trend is a strong signal for Bitshares to adapt to new conditions that rapidly close in on the platform.
+This trend is a strong signal for BitShares to adapt to new conditions that rapidly close in on the platform.
 The strength of BitShares is that of technical superiority, but by nature of its decentralized and autonomous community organization all the rest is not continuously attended, unlike most other platforms which generally have strong, centralized developer teams.
-This has left Bitshares with poor marketing, outdated  and often incorrect documentation and a lack of general coordination, whether it be in development or in communicating with exchanges and regulatory bodies.
+This has left BitShares with poor marketing, outdated  and often incorrect documentation and a lack of general coordination, whether it be in development or in communicating with exchanges and regulatory bodies.
 In order to address these issues we are making this proposal.